-- California Mussel, Dungeness Crab, Ochre Sea Star, and Razor Clam are strategy species in ODFW's Nearshore Strategy. - Surfgrass is an ODFW Nearshore Strategy species.
-Iridescent Weed, Coralline Algae, Black Pine, Sea Cabbage, Bull Kelp, Dwarf Rockweed, and Northern Rockweed are PISCO/DLCD species of interest - Other marine invertebrates that are listed in the Nearshore Strategy that may occur at Chapman are: Purple Sea Urchin, Pacific Giant Octopus, abalone species, Red Sea Urchin, and Sunflower Sea Star (listed as critically endangered by the International Union for Conservation of Nature (IUCN) on December 10, 2020).
+- California Mussel, Dungeness Crab, Ochre Sea Star, and Razor Clam are strategy species in ODFW's Nearshore Strategy. - Surfgrass is an ODFW Nearshore Strategy Species.
+Iridescent Weed, Coralline Algae, Black Pine alga, Sea Cabbage, Bull Kelp, Dwarf Rockweed, and Northern Rockweed are PISCO/DLCD species of interest.

+• Other marine invertebrates that are listed in the Nearshore Strategy that occur at the site are: Purple Sea Urchin, Pacific Giant Octopus, abalone species, Red Sea Urchin, and Sunflower Sea Star (listed as critically endangered by the International Union for Conservation of Nature (IUCN) on December 10, 2020).

-4. Intertidal diversity:
+5) Intertidal diversity: